WhaddaMakers/MoonLight/README.md

 - [Led holder.stl](https://github.com/WhaddaMakers/MoonLight/blob/main/LEDholder.stl)

 **When importiing the file in your slicer, move the moon about 8-10mm down.
-Ths way we wil have a hole at the bottom for us to put the leds in...**
+This way we will have a hole at the bottom for us to put the LEDs in...**
 ![Cura1](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/Cura1.PNG)
 ![Cura2](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/Cura2.PNG)

 ### Printing the template for the stand

 We have made the pedestral out of PCB material on our PCB milling machine.
-But you can make it out of Cardboard, 3D print it or make it with whatever you want :)
+But you can make it out of cardboard, 3D print it or make it with whatever you want :).
-Below thee template that you can [download](https://github.com/WhaddaMakers/MoonLight/blob/main/Template.pdf) and print out to use it yourself!
+Below is the template that you can [download](https://github.com/WhaddaMakers/MoonLight/blob/main/Template.pdf) and print out to use it yourself!

 ![Template](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/Template.JPG)

 ### Prepping the connections

-An connection sheme can be found below, we've added an potentiomer to adjust the brightness and build in an DC plug to power the moonlamp.
+The connection sheme can be found below, we've added a potentiomer to adjust the brightness and build in a DC plug to power the moon lamp.
-You can also connect the your ledstip directly to a power supply, but then cant adjust the brightnes and its not very handy...
+You can also connect your ledstip directly to a power supply, but in that case you can't adjust the brightnes and it's not very handy...

 ![CS](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/CS.jpg)

-## Making the Moonlamp
+## Making the moon lamp

 1. Take 'Cross plate 1' and 'Cross plate 2'.
   ![1](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/1.jpg)
 1b.
-Then slide them together, like in the picture below
+Then slide them together, as shown in the picture below
 ![1b](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/1b.jpg)

-2. Take the 'Base plate' and fix it to the cross we just made. there are slots in the baseplate, align them with the protrusions of the Cross plates anthe push them together
+2. Take the 'base plate' and fix it to the cross that we just made.
+There are slots in the baseplate, align them with the protrusions of the cross plates anthe push them together
 ![2](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/2.jpg)

 3. Place a 'Side plate' to the assembly.
 There is a slot in the sideplate, push it on the protrusion of the 'Cross plates'. see picture below